-Small living room with dining area layout showing space-saving furniture, clear zoning, and a clean modern apartment design.
+Small living room with dining area layout

 Introduction – Small Space, Big Stress?
 Not Anymore.

-• open
+• more open

-• and actually usable
+• and actually comfortable to use

 Layout 1 – Sofa as a Natural Divider Between Living and Dining

-Why this works so well
+Why this works

-• No extra partitions needed
+• No need for extra partitions

 How to set it up

-• TV on the opposite wall
+• Keep the TV on the opposite wall

 Sofa Divider Layout for Small Apartments